ErnestoR2/ErnestoR2/README.md

 - 👋 Hi, I’m Ernesto Reyes.
 I am a computer science student at CIMAT, Mexico.
-- 👀 I’m interested in computer vision and optimal transport theory.
+- 👀 I’m interested in Natural Language Processing, Computer vision and their intersection.
 - 📫 How to reach me: ernesto.reyes@cimat.mx

 <!---